ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A collection of Signed Statements must not leak information about the contents of other Signed Statements registered on the Transparency Service.

 Issuers must carefully review the inclusion of private/confidential materials in their Statements.
-For example, Issuers must remove Personally Identifiable Information (PII) as clear text in the statement.
+For example, Issuers must remove Personally Identifiable Information (PII) as clear text in the Statement.
-Alternatively, Issuers may include opaque cryptographic statements, such as hashes.
+Alternatively, Issuers may include opaque cryptographic Statements, such as hashes.

 The confidentiality of queries is implementation-specific, and generally not guaranteed.
 For example, while offline Envelope validation of Signed Statements is private, a Transparency Service may monitor which of its Transparent Statements are being verified from lookups to ensure their freshness.